ZhuangLab/matlab-storm/README.md

      `version = {git commit ce8094b603}`

-	`authors = {Alistair Boettiger and Jeff Moffitt}`
+	`authors = {Alistair Boettiger and Jeffrey Moffitt}`

 ## Additional Software for Analysis
 Some aspects of this analysis package depend on the Insight3 which can be provided by request (contact Matt Kilroy kilroy at chem.harvard.edu).
 For instructions on integrating this software with `matlab-storm`, contact Alistair or Jeff.